ClusterLabs/clusterlabs-www/README.md

 and JavaScript.
 One advantage is that digest hashes are automatically added to the generated filenames when in production mode.
 This allows "cache busting" when an asset changes, so we can use long cache times on the server end.
+Another advantage is that sources are minified when in production mode.

 How CSS is managed:
 * +src/\_assets/css/main.scss+ is just a list of imports